1and1/soma/docs/somaadm/command_reference/ServersUpdate.md

 # somaadm servers update

 This command updates all attributes of a physical server.
-Exept for the id, all values are replaced.
+Except for the id, all values are replaced.

 # SYNOPSIS